Izaan17/TikTock/README.md

 #### ❌ "Invalid TikTok URL" Error

-- Ensure the URL follows the correct TikTok format
+* Ensure the URL follows the correct TikTok format
-- Check that the video is publicly accessible
+* Check that the video is publicly accessible
-- Verify the URL is not broken or expired
+* Verify the URL is not broken or expired

 #### 📁 "Directory not found" Error

-- Create the output directory before running the command
+* Create the output directory before running the command
-- Use absolute paths when possible
+* Use absolute paths when possible
-- Check directory permissions
+* Check directory permissions

 #### 🌐 Network/Connection Issues

-- Check your internet connection
+* Check your internet connection
-- Try reducing chunk size: `-c 512`
+* Try reducing chunk size: `-c 512`
-- Add delay between downloads: `-d 3`
+* Add delay between downloads: `-d 3`

 ## 🤝 Contributing

-Contriubutions are welcome!
+Contributions are welcome!

 ### 🐛 Bug Reports

 Found a bug?
 Please create an issue with:

-- Detailed description of the problem
+* Detailed description of the problem
-- Steps to reproduce
+* Steps to reproduce
-- Expected vs actual behavior
+* Expected vs actual behavior
-- System information (OS, Python version)
+* System information (OS, Python version)
-- Error messages or logs
+* Error messages or logs

 ## ⚖️ Legal Disclaimer

 **Important**: This tool is intended for educational and personal use only.

-- 📋 **Respect Copyright**: Only download content you have permission to download
+* 📋 **Respect Copyright**: Only download content you have permission to download
-- 🎯 **Follow Terms of Service**: Respect TikTok's Terms of Service
+* 🎯 **Follow Terms of Service**: Respect TikTok's Terms of Service
-- 🔒 **Privacy**: Be mindful of privacy when downloading content
+* 🔒 **Privacy**: Be mindful of privacy when downloading content
-- 🚫 **No Liability**: The developers are not responsible for any misuse of this tool
+* 🚫 **No Liability**: The developers are not responsible for any misuse of this tool

 By using TikTock, you agree to use it responsibly and in accordance with all applicable laws and regulations.

 **Made with ❤️ by [Izaan Noman](https://github.com/izaan17)**

-If you found this project helpful, please consider giving it a ⭐!
+If you find this project helpful, please consider giving it a ⭐!